Keyboard shortcuts

 await run("ls", "-la").lines.collect();

-Command and Arguments
+Understanding Command Arguments

-run("command", "arg1", "arg2", "arg3")
+run("command", "arg1", "arg2", "arg3");

 // ✅ Correct

-run("ls", "-la", "/home")
+run("ls", "-la", "/home");

 // ❌ Wrong - this won't work

-run("ls -la /home")
+run("ls -la /home");

 Capturing Output